 "Anybody watching from the sidelines can see the writing on the wall."

-Even just a partial repeal of PASPA could open the flood gates as a wealth of other states would immediately push to pass similar legislation then use the New Jersey case ruling as evidence to lift the ban in their own states, effectively legalising US sports betting without having to repeal the entire federal law.
+Even just a partial repeal of PASPA could have opend the floodgates as a wealth of other states would immediately push to pass similar legislation then use the New Jersey case ruling as evidence to lift the ban in their own states, effectively legalising US sports betting without having to repeal the entire federal law.

-Chris Grove, Eilers & Krejcik Gaming's Managing Director, not only agrees with Wallach, he believes if there is total repeal the entire world will feel the effects:
+Chris Grove, Eilers & Krejcik Gaming's Managing Director, not only agreed with Wallach, he believes if there is total repeal the entire world will feel the effects:

 "I don’t think it’s unfair to say if there is a broad ruling, you could be witnessing a reshaping of the global gambling industry around that ruling."

-E&K Gaming is a research firm that declared upwards of 30 states could offer betting within five years if the ruling lifts the ban which is why those is favor of the ban are so worried.
-The real possibility of a ban lift, even if partial, terrifies those looking to keep sporting betting, both online and off, out of the US.
+E&K Gaming is a research firm that declared upwards of 30 states could offer betting within five years after the ruling lifts the ban, which is why those in favor of the ban are so worried.
+The reality of a ban lift, even if partial, terrifies those looking to keep sporting betting, both online and off, out of the US.